 At Jones International University, we are eager to help you explore all the available resources to fund your education.
 Your degree is an investment that will reap both personal and professional benefits.

-Our Financial Aid Advisors will also be happy to work with you to ensure you make the most of your available aid.
-Please call our advisors at 800.811.5663 Option 3
+Our Student Solutions Advisors will also be happy to work with you to ensure you make the most of your available aid.
+Please call our advisors at 800.811.5663 Option 3.

 7 Easy Steps to Student Financial Aid

 To be eligible for federal student aid, you must: